Join the Fall Season beginning September 2017

 Are the two sessions sequential?

 Yes, the Fall Session leads the student through the objectives and learning goals for the first 13 week period.
-The Winter / Spring Session follows in a sequential manner.
-A full program is 26 weeks in duration.
+The Spring Session follows in a sequential manner.

-How many students in each of the classes?
+How many students are in each of the classes?

-20–25 students for each of the cohorts.
-This means that you can choose either a Wednesday or Thursday morning which ever works best for your schedule.
-However, UFI reserves the right to adjust the session enrollment in order to fill the Wednesday session first.
-Fifteen students are required in each session for the class schedule to operate successfully.
+16 students for each of the cohorts.
+However, UFI reserves the right to adjust the session enrollment.
+Twelve students are required in each session for the class schedule to operate successfully.

 Are activity or other program fees included in the Academy fee?